 - 1. Due process, including a fair and timely hearing; - 2.
 The opportunity to secure full knowledge of the accusation(s), the opportunity to review any written evidence, the opportunity to question evidence presented, and the opportunity to obtain witnesses prior to the hearing.
-In cases alleging sexual misconduct, the complainant shall have the right to participate by teleconference or other available manner; - 3.
-Receive notification at least five days prior to a hearing in order to prepare a defense; - 4.
+In cases alleging sexual misconduct, the complainant shall have the right to participate by teleconference or other available manner; - Receive notification at least five days prior to a hearing for a minor violation or at least ten days prior to a hearing for a Serious Violation in order to prepare a defense; - 4.
 Have a pre-hearing conference with the director of student conduct in order to preview evidence to be presented at the hearing, and to get answers to procedural questions.
 The pre-hearing will not be used to settle the issue of whether or not the violation was committed or to challenge any recommended sanctions;

-- 5. Offer defense evidence and witnesses to question the complainant and all witnesses through the hearing panel, except in cases where the accuser may be justifiably unable to appear for a hearing; - 6.
-Seek counsel and have an adviser of student's choice present at the hearing; - 7.
+- 5. Offer defense evidence and witnesses to question the complainant and all witnesses through the hearing panel, except in cases where the accuser may be justifiably unable to appear for a hearing; - Seek counsel and have an adviser of student's choice present at the hearing; - 7.
 Receive, in writing, the case disposition; - 8.
 Appeal; and - 9.
 Waive any of these rights.
 A guilty plea represents a waiver of all hearing rights of the accused.